Paul Christiano: Career

 At OpenAI, Christiano co-authored the paper "Deep Reinforcement Learning from Human Preferences" (2017) and other works developing reinforcement learning from human feedback (RLHF).
 He is considered one of the principal architects of RLHF, which in 2017 was "considered a notable step forward in AI safety research", according to The New York Times.
 Other works such as "AI safety via debate" (2018) focus on the problem of scalable oversight – supervising AIs in domains where humans would have difficulty judging output quality.

 Christiano left OpenAI in 2021 to work on more conceptual and theoretical issues in AI alignment and subsequently founded the Alignment Research Center to focus on this area.
 One subject of study is the problem of eliciting latent knowledge from advanced machine learning models.
-ARC also develops techniques to identify and test whether an AI model is potentially dangerous.
+ARC also developed techniques to identify and test whether an AI model is potentially dangerous.
+In December 2023, its evaluations team, ARC Evals, announced it was spinning off as METR, an independent nonprofit.
 In April 2023, Christiano told The Economist that ARC was considering developing an industry standard for AI safety.

-As of April 2024, Christiano was listed as the head of AI safety for the US AI Safety Institute at NIST.
-One month earlier in March 2024, staff members and scientists at the institute threatened to resign upon being informed of Christiano's pending appointment to the role, stating that his ties to the effective altruism movement may jeopardize the AI Safety Institute's objectivity and integrity.
+In April 2024, Christiano was named head of AI safety for the US AI Safety Institute at NIST.
+In March 2024, VentureBeat reported, citing at least two anonymous sources, that staff members and scientists at NIST threatened to resign over Christiano's expected appointment, citing concerns that his ties to the effective altruism movement could jeopardize the AI Safety Institute's objectivity and integrity.
+Divyansh Kaushik of the Federation of American Scientists defended his qualifications for some of the institute's assigned tasks.

+In September 2026, Christiano joined the OpenAI Foundation board and was named a non-voting observer on the OpenAI Group PBC board.
+The announcement stated that, as a senior technical advisor at NIST, he would recuse himself from OpenAI-related matters and model evaluations.

 Views on AI risks

 He is known for his views on the potential risks of advanced AI.
 In 2017, Wired magazine stated that Christiano and his colleagues at OpenAI weren't worried about the destruction of the human race by "evil robots", explaining that "[t]hey’re more concerned that, as AI progresses beyond human comprehension, the technology’s behavior may diverge from our intended goals."

-However, in a widely quoted interview with Business Insider in 2023, Christiano said that there is a “10–20% chance of AI takeover, [with] many [or] most humans dead.”
+In a 2023 interview on the Bankless podcast, reported by Business Insider, Christiano said that there is a “10–20% chance of AI takeover, [with] many [or] most humans dead.”
 He also conjectured a “50/50 chance of doom shortly after you have AI systems that are human level.”

 Personal life

-Christiano is married to Ajeya Cotra of the effective altruism-based foundation Open Philanthropy.
+Christiano is married to Ajeya Cotra, a member of METR's technical staff.